What Is Domain Spoofing? (+ How It Hurts Your Brand)

 FAQs about Domain Spoofing

-What Are the Different Kinds of Spoofing?
+What Are the Different Types of Domain Spoofing?

-URL/Website Spoofing.
-When a website’s URL is disguised as something else – usually to make a fraudulent website look like a more reputable one.
+- URL/Website Spoofing: When a website’s URL is disguised as something else – usually to make a fraudulent website look like a more reputable one.

-Email Domain Name Spoofing.
-When an email’s domain name is faked to make the email look like it is coming from a trustworthy source – often used in phishing campaigns.
+- Email Domain Name Spoofing: When an email’s domain name is faked to make the email look like it is coming from a trustworthy source – often used in phishing campaigns.

-Caller ID Spoofing.
-When someone makes their phone number look like a different phone number during calls.
+- Caller ID Spoofing: When someone makes their phone number look like a different phone number during calls.
 Often used to get around Caller ID blocks or to trick people into answering calls they’d otherwise ignore.

-IP Spoofing.
-When someone hides their computer’s internet protocol (IP) address online to impersonate other users or hide their identity online.
+- IP Spoofing: When someone hides their computer’s internet protocol (IP) address online to impersonate other users or hide their identity online.

 How Do Fraudsters Use Spoofed URLs Against Companies?

 There are a few different tactics that fraudsters can use URL spoofing for.
 One fraud strategy is to sell advertising space on websites that the fraudster doesn’t own.
-So, the business thinks it’s getting a great deal on advertising space on reallypopularwebsite.com, but is really getting ads shown on some dark web site that won’t generate results (and may harm the brand by association).
+So, the business thinks it’s getting a great deal on advertising space on reallypopularwebsite.com, but is really getting ads shown on some dark website that won’t generate results (and may harm the brand by association).

 Another way fraudsters can use URL spoofing is to trick people surfing the web into visiting a fake website that is designed to upload malware or trick the visitor into trying to “sign in” to their account with the legitimate website.